its-srishti/Fortune-500/README.md

 ## 📊 Key Findings
 - Statistical models like ARIMA and SARIMA provided reasonable short-term forecasts but struggled with longer horizons.
-- LSTM captured long-term patterns and provided the **best forecast accuracy** among the three models.
+- LSTM captured long-term patterns and provided the **best forecast accuracy** among the three models with an MSE of 0.01.
 - Demonstrates the growing advantage of deep learning methods for financial time-series forecasting.

 ---